-Not by the great man himself, but this is a Le Corbusier-inspired modernist house in Hobe Sound, Florida, USA.
+Not by the great man himself, but this is a Le Corbusier-inspired modern house in Hobe Sound, Florida, USA.
+Pretty stunning too.

 The architect is actually local, namely Albert Alfonso, who designed this place back in 1995 and taking inspiration from the work of Le Corbusier.

 You can probably see it.
 Not exactly a replica of Villa Savoye, but the look and feel is reminiscent of Le Corbusier’s work, albeit with a distinctly 1990s/contemporary feel and finish within.